ControlSpeech: Towards Simultaneous and Independent Zero-shot Speaker Cloning and Zero-shot Language Style Control: Experiments

-\textbf{VccmDataset} To the best of our knowledge, there is no large-scale dataset that includes both text style prompts and speaker prompts.
-Building upon the existing TextrolSpeech dataset \cite{textrolspeech}, we have developed the VccmDataset.
-TextrolSpeech is currently the only open-source dataset in the field of text style control, containing a total of 330 hours of speech data along with 236203 style description texts.
-Based on TextrolSpeech, we have optimized the pitch distribution, label boundaries, and the training and dataset splits.
-Specifically, we use the LibriTTS and emotional data from TextrolSpeech as the base databases, annotating each speech sample with five attribute labels: gender, volume, speed, pitch, and emotion.
-Considering the close proximity of data values between adjacent categories, we exclude the 5$\%$ of data at the boundaries of each interval for each attribute.
-This ensures greater distinctiveness for each label.
-Particularly, due to the significant difference in pitch distribution between male and female voices, we use gender-dependent thresholds to bin the pitch into three different levels.
-We randomly selected 1,500 audio samples as the ControlSpeech test set and matched the corresponding prompt voice based on speaker IDs.
-Additionally, to evaluate ControlSpeech's performance on out-of-domain voices and styles, we further filtered an appropriate test set and enlisted language experts to compose style descriptions distinct from those in TextrolSpeech.
-Further details on the creation of VccmDataset can be found in appendix \ref{appendix vccmdataset}.
+\paragraph{VccmDataset.} To the best of our knowledge, there is no large-scale TTS dataset that includes both text style prompts and speaker prompts.
+We build upon the TextrolSpeech dataset~\citep{textrolspeech} and create \textbf{VccmDataset}.
+Based on TextrolSpeech, we optimize the pitch distribution, label boundaries, the dataset splits, and then select new test sets.
+Specifically, we use LibriTTS and the emotional data from TextrolSpeech as the base databases, and annotate each speech sample with five attribute labels: gender, volume, speed, pitch, and emotion.
+We use the gender labels available in the online metadata.
+Regarding volume, we compute the L2-norm of the amplitude of each short-time Fourier transform frame.
+We utilize the Montreal forced alignment tool~\citep{mfa} to extract phoneme durations and silence segments.
+Subsequently, we calculate the average duration of each phoneme within voiced segments for the speaking speed.
+The Parselmouth 3 tool \footnote{\url{https://github.com/YannickJadoul/Parselmouth}} is employed to extract fundamental frequency (f0) and calculate the geometric mean across all voiced regions as pitch values.
+We partition speech samples into 3 categories (high/normal/low) according to the proportion of speed, pitch, and volume values respectively.
+Considering the close proximity of attribute values of speech samples between adjacent categories, we exclude the 5$\%$ of data samples at the boundaries of each interval for each attribute.
+Particularly, We use gender-specific thresholds to bin the pitch into three different levels.
+After obtaining more accurate labels through these procedures, we align each audio segment with the corresponding style description text in TextrolSpeech based on the labeled attributes to obtain the VccmDataset.
+We then select four distinct test sets from VccmDataset, namely, \textbf{\textit{test set A}}, \textbf{\textit{test set B}}, \textbf{\textit{test set C}}, \textbf{\textit{test set D}}.
+Details of the VccmDataset test sets are in Appendix~\ref{appendix vccmdataset test set}.